vqns/lite-xl-snippets/docs.md

 ### Matches

-Matches allow fetching (and remove) text before the snippet's trigger position.
+Matches allow fetching (and removing) text before the snippet's trigger position.
 Just like the defaults, transforms and choices, matches are added with a new field in the snippet: